spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.
 When there are no items in the agenda for a given week, the meeting is skipped.

+## 2022-11-10

+1. @gwenzek
+    - I've adapted a large test suite for C ABI and figured out how to test it across different arch
+    - discuss how to best use the test suite
+    - get pointers on how to fix it

 ## 2022-10-20

 1. @mlugg